HairAnalysisReport.com

 Do the toxic element safety guidelines include your detoxification capability?

-Our Trace Elements Inc. hair analyses (Profiles 1, 2, and 3) provide insightful information regarding toxic elements.
-Various toxic elements are revealed in the analysis that includes mercury, arsenic, lead, aluminum, and others as well.
+Our Trace Elements Inc. hair analyses (Profiles 1, 2, and 3) reveal insightful information about toxic element exposures and the degree of the exposure over a 90-day timeframe.
+Elements include mercury, arsenic, lead, aluminum, cadmium, uranium, and others as well.

-Our lab reports also include a Toxic Ratios graph.
+In addition, our lab reports also include a Toxic Ratios graph.
 The Toxic Ratios graph reveals the potential metabolic interference a toxic element may have on an essential nutritional element.
-This simply indicates if a nutritional element is low, there may be one or more toxic elements that could possibly be interfering with the metabolic requirements of the essential nutritional element.
+This simply indicates if a nutritional element is low, there may be one or more toxic elements that could possibly be interfering with the metabolic functions of the essential nutritional element.

 As you view the toxic element graph, you may see the Ratio is indicating a potential effect on the nutritional element.
 This is revealed by the bar being low in the graph.
 Interestingly, a bar can be low even though a toxic element is below detectable level.